• Home

 Equipment, supplies & accommodation

-For this tour I used my Mammut Lithium 40 backpack.
-The boots were Mammut Sapuen GTX. and I also had all ferrata equipment.
-This includes a climbing helmet, a harness, and a Y-rope.
+For this tour, I used my Mammut Lithium 40 backpack.
+My boots were Mammut Sapuen GTX, and I carried full ferrata equipment, including a climbing helmet, harness, and Y-rope.

-There is no water on the route, so you have to carry it with you.
-The last place to refill will be at Pie Tofana parking.
-The food you carry with you, and you may also plan to have a meal at the end of the tour, in the lift station.
+There is no water on the route, so you must carry enough with you.
+The last place to refill is at Pie Tofana parking.
+You must also carry your food, although you may plan a meal at the lift station after the tour.

-Note that there are no less than four camps very close to the city, one on its north side and three more on the south side.
-All of them you will find in the map above.
-I have stayed in them many times, they are with all facilities you need.
+Note that there are four campsites close to Cortina d’Ampezzo, one on the north side and three on the south side.
+I have stayed at them many times; they offer all basic facilities.

 Final thoughts

-The route combines demanding sections with easier stretches, providing climbers with diverse terrain and stunning views.
+The route combines steep, exposed sections with easier terrain and offers impressive geological formations, historical remnants, and wide alpine views.

-Thank you for reading and let me know if you have questions, there is a comment box below.
-For more texts about mountains in this area please check under the category Italian Alps.
-Check in particular my text about situations when you fall on a ferrata tour.
+Thank you for reading, and feel free to ask questions in the comment box below.
+For more texts about mountains in this area, please check the category Italian Alps.
+In particular, see my article about what happens if you fall on a ferrata tour.

-Please join us at our Facebook group Dolomites Visitors Hub.
-Subscribe to my weakly newsletter and stay informed, the subscription form is given below.
+Please join our Facebook group Dolomites Visitors Hub.

 Spread the love